Tours in Budapest

 downtown area are to be found.
 The classic places of

-interest are Heroes' Square with the Millennial memorial, The Opera
+interest are among others the Heroes' Square with the Millennial memorial, The Opera

-House, St. Stephen's Basilica, the Parliament.
+House, St. Stephen's Basilica, the Synagogue.
 The majority of Budapest's many museums

 are also in Pest.

-During the trip, you will stop at 3 places (Castle district, Heroes' square and Gellért Hill).
+During the trip, you will stop at 2 places (Castle district and Heroes' square).

 "Love Stories in Buda"